Diet in Ramadan

 Water

-It is suggested to take enough water during feasting hours and not stick to water gallon at suhoor.
+It is suggested to take enough water during feasting hours and not stick to the water gallon at suhoor.
 It is because more water taken over time will rehydrate better than drinking 2 liters of water at once.
-If you do so, all the effort you put into drinking water more than your capacity will be flushed, literally.
+If you do so, all the effort you put into drinking water beyond your capacity will be flushed, literally.

 Iftar

 Iftar is sort of the breakfast you take at sunset.
-It is the most awaited meal because normally you are asleep between breakfast and dinner so you don't feel the urge to eat or drink, but while fasting and being awake it gets harder to avoid foods.
-It may be because sometimes we tend to eat not because we are hungry but because we are craving.
+It is the most anticipated meal because normally you are asleep between breakfast and dinner, so you don't feel the urge to eat or drink, but while fasting and being awake, it gets harder to avoid foods.
+It may be because sometimes we tend to eat not because we are hungry but because we are craving it.

 Unfortunately, in most of the households in our region, iftar is the least healthy meal.
 It is necessary to have a dish full of fried foods and sugary drinks.
-But it is a little treat for refraining from all the food all day.
+But it is a little treat to refrain from all the food all day.
 This treatment may turn into punishment for the body if not taken carefully.
-Below is the guide on how your iftar can be made tastier as well as healthier.
+Below is a guide on how your iftar can be made tastier as well as healthier.

 What should you eat at iftar?